tomjoht/documentation-theme-jekyll/projects/jekyll-doc/pages/getting_started.md

 1. In the data folder, sidebar.yml contains the sidebar navigation for the sidebar and topnav.yml contains the navigation for the top navigation bar.
 The current values are for the jekyll-doc theme, so you can see some example formatting.
 Change these values with your own page titles and URLs.
 Spacing matters in YML syntax.
 2. In data/options.yml, you can use this file to set other options for running conditional logic in your content.
 There's an example shown there.

+## Copy and customize the project includes

+Due to technical limitations, the includes directory isn't contained within the projects folder.
+It lives in `_includes`.
+Inside _includes, copy and paste the blankproject folder (duplicating it).
+Then rename the duplicate file to acme.

 ## Customize the build script

 1. In the root directory, copy the blankproject.sh and paste it (duplicating it).
 Change the duplicated filename to acme.sh.